#1 The digital challenge

 However, additional specialist know-how alone is not the answer.
 In order to benefit from modern design methods, the organization of processes has to change.
-The Whitepaper explains in a hands on way which aspects of the status quo pose problems and shows how mechanical engineering can develop further.
-It focusses on the fast adaptation of machines to the requirements of customers, on how to make the design process more efficient by using agile methods as well as on the question of how to assure consistent quality in software development.
+The whitepaper explains in a hands-on way which aspects of the status quo pose problems and shows how mechanical engineering can develop further.
+It focuses on the fast adaptation of machines to the requirements of customers, on how to make the design process more efficient by using agile methods as well as on the question of how to assure consistent quality in software development.

 Machine safety regulations determine that the OEM must guarantee the safety of a person, machine and the environment throughout the entire life cycle (and all operating modes).
 If the management does not follow suit, it is liable for the consequences - possibly even with private assets.

-Our first Whitepaper pragmatically describes the steps you must take to master digitalisation.
+Our first whitepaper pragmatically describes the steps you must take to master digitalization.
 It also takes account of the fact that the transition from traditional product management to innovation management also requires adjustments in the corporate structure and the corporate culture.
-The white paper also includes basic technical information, it clarifies the way the different issues are connected, gives tips on overcoming obstacles, and makes suggestions for further reading.
+The whitepaper also includes basic technical information, it clarifies the way the different issues are connected, gives tips on overcoming obstacles, and makes suggestions for further reading.